vesselize/docs/docs/api/react-hooks.md

 - **Returns**

-Return the source class or factory.
+Return the provider class or factory.

 - **Usage**